What is Text with 9-1-1 (T9-1-1)?

 - Yes.
 You will need to deregister the old number and register the new one.

 - Yes.
-You will need to deregister with your old provider and register with the new one.
+If you are getting a new cell phone number, you will need to deregister with your old provider and register with the new one.

 - T9-1-1 was developed by the CRTC Interconnection Steering Committee (CISC) Emergency Services Working Group (ESWG).
 The CISC ESWG participants included wireless carriers, 9-1-1 service providers, Public Safety Answering Point (PSAP) organizations, representatives of hearing- and speech-impaired persons, and other interested parties.
 The T9-1-1 service was trialed with volunteers from the Deaf, Deafened, hard of hearing, and speech impaired community in the spring and summer of 2012 in Vancouver, Toronto, Peel Region, and in Montreal.
 Their observations were positive and their comments helped to develop and improve the service.